Freeongoo/java-immutable-object/readme.md

 `/src/main/java/immutable/withOtherLib/inheritance/ImmutableUserWithAddressInheritance.java`

-Bad solution - works well if a third-party object contains only primitive fields
+Bad solution - works well if a third-party object contains only primitive fields.
+If a third-party library has objects in field roles, then it is more difficult to perform inheritance.

 #### Deep clone